 Stories as food.
 I learn about the world two ways: my own direct experience of it and stories about it.
 I rely on stories to expand and deepen my understanding of the world.
 All of human culture and learning comes to me via stories.
 So without stories my learning would be severely limited.
 I'd be starting the human adventure all over again rather than taking my place in it.
 Stories are like food.
 There is a vast array of stories to choose from.
 It's critical I choose the right stories, stories that will nourish me, keep me healthy, and support my spiritual quest.

 Magical thinking usually means the delusion that I can magically change the world.
 That I can have a bountiful harvest if I make sacrifices to the gods, or become prosperous via prosperity affirmations.
 I haven't been guilty of that kind of delusion, but I have told myself the wrong stories at times.
 The stories I tell myself affect me deeply, for good or ill.
 All my life I've told myself stories that aren't based in reality.
 They're interpretations, sometimes dubious, that do not stick with a scientific view.
 Instead they take a religious or spiritual view of the world.
-Nature wasn't just forests and streams.
+For me, nature wasn't just forests and streams.
 It was a place of magic, crackling with invisible life and energy.
 It made me feel more alive to be out in it.
-Leela with all her qualities of love, wisdom, meaning, truth, the spiritual quest, the ability to see through time are my kind of magical thinking.
+That made it a good story to tell myself.
+Leela with all her qualities of love, wisdom, meaning, truth and the ability to see through time are my kind of magical thinking.
 It's all outside the realm of science.
-Science is lousy as a tool for finding meaning in life because there is no meaning.
+Vital as it is, science is lousy as a tool for finding meaning in life because there is no meaning out there.
 I have to create it.
-That's all well and good.
-The danger in magical thinking is in overthinking it, getting carried away, getting too mental about it all.
-That's why I had to be homeless for a couple of nights.
-I had to get over some magical thinking gone wrong.
+The danger in magical thinking is in overthinking it, getting carried away, getting too literal about it all.
+I went homeless a couple nights to get over some bad magical thinking.

 The truth about me.
 Taken together, the stories in Human nobility tell the story of my spiritual quest up to the present moment.
 Everything in my life has been part of that quest, though I usually didn't know it at the time.
 These stories tell the truth about me because Leela is in charge.
 As I struggle to write these stories I write plenty of things that aren't true.
 Leela helps me do that.
 She helps me get the lies I'm telling myself out in the open so I can see them for what they are and let go of them.
 Wrestling with the lies I tell myself until I triumph over them is a crucial task in making progress with love.
 I can only tell a true story up to my own level, where I'm at in my spiritual quest, even with Leela's help.
 There are fundamental things about me I'm still completely ignorant of or wrong about.
 I don't know what they are but I can feel them in there.